 Prisoners and detainees are prevented from qualifying for social security payments, and the concession cards that are automatically issued with these payments, under SSAct section 1158.

 Prisoners and detainees are also prevented from qualifying for claim-required concession cards like the LIC and CSHC, under SSAct section 1159A.

-However, certain prisoners are 'licensed on day release' to undertake activities such as engaging in paid work or TAFE training.
-They do not fall within the 'in gaol' definition under SSAct section 23(5) and may qualify for claimable concession cards like the LIC.
+However, certain prisoners who are enrolled in a licensed 'day release' program to undertake activities, such as engaging in paid work or TAFE training, do not fall within the 'in gaol' definition under SSAct section 23(5) and may qualify for claimable concession cards like the LIC.

 CSHC holders & the LIC

 CSHC holders who also meet the LIC income test can qualify for and retain both concession cards.

 Act reference: SSAct section 1061ZO Qualification